Los tres huastecos

-Los tres huastecos ("The Three Huastecos") is a 1948 Mexican comedy-drama film directed by Ismael Rodríguez, wo also co-wrote the film.
+Los tres huastecos ("The Three Huastecos") is a 1948 Mexican comedy-drama film directed by Ismael Rodríguez, and starring Pedro Infante, Blanca Estela Pavón and María Eugenia Llamas.
+This film marked the film debut of the actress and singer, Irma Dorantes.

 Plot

 Three identical triplet brothers are raised separately in three villages in La Huasteca (a region in northeastern Mexico).
 Lorenzo, from Tamaulipas, is an atheistic bandolier; Juan de Dios, from San Luis Potosí, is a handsome priest; while Víctor, from Veracruz, is an army captain.
 Their great physical resemblance is a source of conflict.
 Juan de Dios tries to solve the problems with his two brothers.
 Mexican superstar Pedro Infante played three separate roles as each of these three individual triplets.

 In the movie, the villain "El Coyote", whose identity is unknown, is killing and robbing the people in Lorenzo's village.
 His brother Víctor was transferred to the town to catch "El Coyote."
 Víctor also has a romantic interest in a village girl, Maritoña (Blanca Estela Pavon), who flirts with him at a party while Veracruz song "La Tuza" plays.
 Maritoña firmly rejects all of Victor's advances after the party.

 María Eugenia Llamas, who was only four at the time, made her screen debut in this movie as "La Tucita", a stage name she has used ever since.
 She played the daughter of the saloon owning and atheist triplet, Lorenzo.

 In Tucita's first appearance in the movie, she has a snake and a tarantula as pets, both of which she handles with love.
 She also pushes around her otherwise hardened father shamelessly.
 For instance, she shoots at him with a pistol and misses.
 Then, she starts crying.
 Her father asks her if she is crying because she got scared.
 Tucita tearfully responds that she is crying because she didn't kill him, which doesn't make him mad.
 In another scene, when she is in bed, she keeps pestering her father for one thing after another, to which he always complies, if visibly annoyed.
 Finally, she calls him in the next room that she is thirsty and demands a glass of water.
 When he grudgingly brings it, she waters her plant with it instead of drinking it, making him more frustrated but not angry with her.